Women-in-Science-Portland/Women-in-Science-Portland/ROADMAP.md

-This document will record out goals and can evolve over time.
+This document will record our goals and can evolve over time.

 **Current Projects:**